pwaldhauer/syncstrings/README.md

 ![Screenshot](https://s3-eu-west-1.amazonaws.com/knusperfiles/syncstrings.png)

-## How should I update mit local strings file after adding new keys to my source?
+## How should I update my local strings file after adding new keys to my source?

 This sucks.
 But fortunately there is a REALLY nice tool to do the job.
 Just buy [LocalizableStringsMerge](http://www.delitestudio.com/app/localizable-strings-merge/) and stay happy.

-(But you'll need to remove the /* NEW */ flags it creates prior to syncing the strings)
+(But you'll need to remove the `/* NEW */ flags it creates prior to syncing the strings)

 ## Known bugs

 This is a quickly developed script which works for me, but I think it could be useful for others.
 Theoretically it should support multiple languages, but this is currently untested.

+## Licence

+MIT